 - Legal Content Writer: I have been a legal content writer, a marketing director for a multimillion-dollar law firm, and a marketing consultant for a portfolio of more than a dozen firms.

-- Legal Compliance: One of my best friends writes legal compliance documents for a major entertainment conglomerate’s intranet—all those internal legal policies and procedures manuals that have been published to the internal wiki are written by him.
+- Legal Compliance: One of my best friends writes legal compliance documents for a major entertainment conglomerate’s intranet.

-- Take a peek at the legal tech industry: JD-toting startup founders are revolutionizing divorce, bankruptcy, legal research, intellectual property case filing, and so many other things right now.
+- Legal tech: JD-toting startup founders are revolutionizing divorce, bankruptcy, legal research, intellectual property case filing, and so many other things right now.

 When I first went solo, I picked family law.
-Why?
-Well, for one, my mother had been divorced seven times growing up, so it was pretty personally familiar.
-But also, I had worked an internship in the area during law school and I could see how all the pieces of business, caring for clients, and great lawyering could come together on a daily basis.
+I had worked an internship in the area during law school and liked how everything came together day-to-day.

 The next time I went solo, I picked a weird niche practice that nobody else does and that approximately half of the population needs: Qualified domestic relations orders.
-(That’s retirement account division pursuant to federal law after divorce, for those of you who don’t speak nerd niche.)
+That’s the retirement account division following the federal law after divorce.

 The benefits of the latter strategy have been numerous:

-- Do you want to go volume or boutique?
+- It worked well as a volume practice.
 Given my fascination with efficiency, software, and start-up principles, a growth-focused law firm that builds its own tools to scale legal practice, communication with clients, and excellent service while simultaneously scaling making actual money, was the sort of challenge I’m into.
-Others prefer to have a small number of clients and bill immense amounts per case.

 You should plan as much of this out as possible before going solo.
-And you need to be realistic: If you are fresh out of law school, you’re probably not going to be handling celebrity divorces, estate planning for billionaires, or business litigation for unicorn startups.
-You may have to move more volume cases now, then when you become a recognized expert in your field, leverage that experience to trim your caseload while maintaining your revenue.
+And you need to be realistic: You may have to move more volume cases now.
+When you become a recognized expert in your field, leverage that experience to trim your caseload while maintaining your revenue.

 Determine the tools you need to start off on the right foot